webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

-The communication medium by which an application distributes the key identifier and public key MUST be confidentiality protected for the reasons described in [I-D.thomson-webpush-http2].
+The communication medium by which an application distributes the key identifier and public key MUST be confidentiality protected for the reasons described in [I-D.thomson-webpush-protocol].
 Most applications that use push messaging have a pre-existing relationship with an Application Server.
 Any existing communication mechanism that is authenticated and provides confidentiality and integrity, such as HTTPS [RFC2818], is sufficient.